-- Use Azure SQL Server to reduced management overhead.
-Azure SQL server creates logical construct that acts as a central administrative point for a collection of databases.
+- Use Azure SQL Database to reduce management overhead.
+Azure SQL Database creates a logical construct that acts as a central administrative point for a collection of databases.
 This logical construct reduces management overhead.
 Each database within the group is deployed with a specific service tier.
 Within each group, the databases can't share resources.
 There are no compute costs for the server, but you need to specify the tier for each database.
 Therefore, the performance might be better because of the dedicated resources, but the cost can be higher.

 - Perform capacity planning and choose a tier and performance level that meets your requirements.
 SQL Database supports Basic, Standard, and Premium service tiers, with multiple performance levels within each tier measured in Database Transaction Units (DTUs).